XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/RoomList.md

 ### Remarks

-The maximum time, that is permitted in our system, before the connection is closed, is of **240000** milliseconds.
+The maximum time permitted in our system before the connection is closed is **240000** milliseconds.

-This message must be implemented solely in case it can not be provided the description is room in the hotel availability. ( It is indicated in the *StaticConfiguration* )
+This message must be implemented solely in case the supplier does not return room description in Avail.
+This requirement will be indicated in *StaticConfiguration*.